SeldonIO/seldonio.github.com/config-build-and-deploy.md

 ---
 layout: default
-title: Build and deploy algorithm configuration
+title: Seldon Algorithm Configuration
 ---

+# Algorithm Configuration

 Algorithm configuration is added via ZooKeeper as per the [configuration page](configuration.html).

-# Default configuration
+## Default configuration

 Provided below is a default set of algorithm configurations to add.
 Put this at `/config/default_strategy`